clartaq/cwiki/resources/private/md/About_Seed_Pages.md

 Anyone with the "editor" or "admin" role can change the contents of the seed pages just like any other page in the wiki.
 As you edit and save pages, the contents are updated in the database.

 If you are an "admin" for the wiki, you can also make use of the "Save Seed" item in the "More" drop-down menu at the top of the page.
 This will write the changes over the existing file in the resource directory.
-This way, you can delete the database and re-run the program to create an initial database with the content you want in the seed pages.
+This way, you can delete the database and re-run the program to create an initial database with the content you want in the seed pages. **This only makes sense if you are a developer.**

 ### Changing the Seed Page List ###